RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 If more than one LSTM unit is mapped to a neuron the partial results of the individual LSTMs have to be combined to form the neuron's output.
 Aggregation units \circled{3} in each LSTM are used to sum up partial results in that LSTM block.
 In addition, the aggregation units apply the sigmoid and tanh functions and perform the multiplication and accumulation operations in order to generate the final output of the cell.

 For cases in which neurons span multiple LSTM blocks, aggregation units in those blocks are linked to produce the final result.
-This is achieved by collecting all the partial results computed by each LSTM unit mapped to the same neuron to a single aggregation unit.
+This is achieved by collecting all the partial results computed by each LSTM unit (mapped to the same neuron) to a single aggregation unit.
 Aggregation units are also chained through adjacent LSTM units.
 Each aggregation unit sends out its final result to the adjacent aggregation unit to its left.
 The adjacent unit will use the incoming result to either accumulate or bypass it to the next unit (Figure \ref{Fig.:sublstm}-\circled{3}).
 Even-indexed aggregation units consume and odd-indexed aggregation units forward the incoming result.
 The leftmost LSTM in a neuron will be responsible for the final aggregation and will apply the sigmoid and tanh.
 Aggregation time is a logarithmic function in the number of LSTM cells mapped to a single neuron.
+This is also done by setting multiplexers in the aggregation unit and power gating the inactive units in output generators at odd indexed LSTM units.

 The design tradeoff for LSTM units is driven by the need to support networks both large and small.
 If LSTM units and PEs are too large, storage space will be wasted when small networks are mapped.
 If they are too small, large networks will require several LSTM units per neuron, increasing the aggregation time.